How your operation gets better, on purpose. Across both populations.

 - Friction is folklore

-- Same fires every quarter
+- Same fires every quarter on both sides

-- No inbox for patterns
+- No inbox covering both populations

-- Lead's running list
+- Lead's running list (humans)

-- No retirement criteria
+- No retirement criteria on either side

-- Weekly triage
+- Weekly triage drafts the intervention

-- Named owners
+- Named owners across humans, AI, and handoff

-- Patterns turn into changes
+- Patterns turn into changes on either side

 - Inbox rarely full